mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 A transwoman and a man were talking.
 She must have transitioned recently because the man asked her how it had been going.
 She said, "Great".
 But then she said something along the lines of (and I'm paraphrasing using my own words because I can't remember the exact ones), "You know, until transitioning I never realized how much shit men have to put up with.
 As a woman though, people are just nicer.
 Even strangers.
 Like when I go to a restaurant, the staff is a lot more friendly."

 Which was an interesting thing to hear!
-The perspective from both side I mean.
+The perspective from both sides I mean.

 Really made me think too.
 Part of me is still wondering if maybe it's true.
 Then I remember that there's a whole world of bullshit that women have to put up with every single day that I'm not even aware of.